-Attribute Name Default Units Description Value - SIGMAX 0.0 m RMS width, σ_x , in transverse x direction.
+Attribute Name Default Units Description Value SIGMAX 0.0 m RMS width, σ_x , in transverse x direction.
 SIGMAY 0.0 m RMS width, σ_y , in transverse y direction.
 SIGMAR 0.0 m RMS radius, σ_r , in radial direction.
 If nonzero SIGMAR overrides SIGMAX and SIGMAY.
-SIGMAZ 0.0 m RMS length, σ_z , in longitudinal (z) direction.
-SIGMAZ is used for an injected distribution.
-SIGMAT 0.0 S RMS width, σ_t , in time (t).
-SIGMAT is used for an emitted distribution.
-SIGMAPX 0.0 Section 15.1 Parameter σ{px} for defining distribution.
-SIGMAPY 0.0 Section 15.1 Parameter σ{py} for defining distribution.
-SIGMAPZ 0.0 Section 15.1 Parameter σ{pz} for defining distribution.
+SIGMAZ 0.0 m or s RMS length, σ_z , of the Gaussian in longitudinal (z) direction.
+SIGMAZ overrides SIGMAT.
+Use seconds for an emitted bunch, and meters for an injected one.
+SIGMAT 0.0 m or s RMS length, σ_t , of the Gaussian in longitudinal (z) direction.
+SIGMAZ overrides SIGMAT.
+Use seconds for an emitted bunch, and meters for an injected one.
+SIGMAPX 0.0 Section 16.1 Parameter σ{px} for defining distribution.
+SIGMAPY 0.0 Section 16.1 Parameter σ{py} for defining distribution.
+SIGMAPZ 0.0 Section 16.1 Parameter σ{pz} for defining distribution.
 CUTOFFX 3.0 None Defines transverse distribution cutoff in the x direction in units of σ_x .
 If CUTOFFX = 0 then actual cutoff in x is set to infinity.
 CUTOFFY 3.0 None Defines transverse distribution cutoff in the y direction in units of σ_y .
 If CUTOFFY = 0 then actual cutoff in y is set to infinity.
 CUTOFFR 3.0 None Defines transverse distribution cutoff in the r direction in units of σ_r .
 If CUTOFFR = 0 then actual cutoff in r is set to infinity.
 CUTOFFR is only used if SIGMAR > 0 .
 CUTOFFLONG 3.0 None Defines longitudinal distribution cutoff in the z or t direction (injected or emitted) in units of σ_z or σ_t .
 CUTOFFLONG is different from other dimensions in that a value of 0.0 does not imply a cutoff value of infinity.
 CUTOFFPX 3.0 None Defines cutoff in p_x dimension in units of σ{px} .
 If CUTOFFPX = 0 then actual cutoff in p_x is set to infinity.
 CUTOFFPY 3.0 None Defines cutoff in p_y dimension in units of σ{py} .
 If CUTOFFPY = 0 then actual cutoff in p_y is set to infinity.
 CUTOFFPZ 3.0 None Defines cutoff in p_z dimension in units of σ{pz} .
 If CUTOFFPZ = 0 then actual cutoff is p_z is set to infinity.